basbloemsaat/worldflags/README.md

 worldflags
 ==========

-Flags of the world, scraped from wikipedia in 5 formats.
-The scraper is provided.
+Flags of the world, scraped from wikipedia in multiple formats.
+The scraper is provided, but as wikipedia changes often, it may or may not work without editing.

-I used the page http://en.wikipedia.org/wiki/List_of_FIFA_country_codes for the links.
+I used the page FIFA country codes, IOC country codes and ISO two letter codes for the links.